vedannt511/NLP-Text-Classification-DNN/README.md

-# Codefundo 2018

 Implemented a system which can categorize or classify a textual data using Deep Neural Network Model trained using Google Tensorflow.

 ## Text Classification